 - Vehicle(s) are registered out of state or are not registered to the Safe at Home participant.

 - The following required documents are to be submitted to the Confidential Records Unit for a change of name on the driver’s license or identification card issued by DMV:

 - Copy of the legal name change (Stamped Court Decree).

-- Copy of the new ID card or certification issued by Safe at Home.
+- Copy of the new Authorization ID card issued by Safe at Home.

 - Copy of the old and new Social Security Card.